West Ham manager mugged at gunpoint

 West Ham's manager Manuel Pellegrini has been mugged at gunpoint in Chile.

-The world-renowned football coach, 64, was on his way to a restaurant in Santiago with his wife and two friends when they were targeted by a gang.
+Pellegrini, 64, who won the Premier League with Manchester City in 2014, was on his way to a restaurant in Santiago with his wife and two friends when they were targeted by a gang.

 A spokesman for West Ham United said: "We are relieved to hear that Manuel and his wife were both unharmed."